 Across industries, mentoring programs are known for helping both employees and organizations grow and advance in a variety of ways.
-From polishing hard and soft skills to taking up new responsibilities, mentorship encourages employees to grow.
+From polishing hard and soft skills to preparing your employees to take up new responsibilities, mentorship encourages employees to grow.

-If your organization is looking for a new way to support your engineers, give mentorship a try.
+If your organization is looking for a new way to support your engineers, give an engineering mentorship program a try.
 Here’s a guide to help you get started!

-Before we explain how to start an engineering mentoring program in your workplace, we need to explain why your company should invest in mentorship.
-So, how exactly can engineers benefit from a mentorship program?
+Before we explain how to start an engineering mentorship program in your workplace, we need to explain why your company should invest in mentorship.
+So, how exactly can engineers benefit from mentorship programs?

 Nurture a growth mindset